NSTA1/TrustPlan/Schedule.md

 - Rebalance only to maintain sleeve allocations within ±3%
 - Avoid discretionary rebalancing
 - Avoid selling solely for short‑term performance reasons
-- Maintain the 20‑asset structure unless replacement is required under Section 6
+- Maintain the 20‑asset structure unless replacement is required under Section 6 or the Dividend‑Growth Integrity Clause

 ---